cytopia/devilbox/docs/intermediate/best-practice.rst

 Best practice
 *************

-If you have already read all documents in the Getting started guide, you should be ready to fully operate the Devilbox.
-This section builds on top of that and gives you some best-practices as well as tips and tricks.
+If you have already operate the Devilbox, this guide is a must have.
+It will cover common best-practice topics as well as some tips and tricks you will want to apply.

 **Table of Contents**